aamirazad/tigertutoringtool/content/teachers/basenback/romeo-juliet-1.md

 8. *What reason for his sadness does Benvolio give to Romeo about the woman he loves?*

-Romeo mentions this many times. hint: In Elizabethan England being pure was very important.
+Romeo mentions this many times.
+Hint: In Elizabethan England being pure was very important.

 9. *What advice does Benvolio give to Romeo about the woman he loves?*